ClearEyesFullHearts/msm/README.md

 - The secrets managed by AWS Secret Manager and used in `./shared/secrets`
 - The Docker containers in the AWS container registry.
 - The hosted zone and the certificates used to create the domain names

 The deployment script is in `./aws/scripts`.

-Everything is traced through X-Ray.
+Everything is traced through X-Ray, using a small wrapper in `./shared/tracing`.

 The smart contract (written in Solidity) used for automatic validation is in `./trust/chainValidation`.
 It is still using the Sepolia testnet for the moment and not the Ethereum mainnet.